RickStrahl/BlogPosts/2018-07/Re-assembling-the-Web-with-Web-Assembly-and-Blazor/ReAssemblingTheWebWithWebAssemblyAndBlazor.md

 In short, it is very early days for both Web Assembly and Blazor and Microsoft explicitly states that Blazor is **not intended for production use!** It is very likely that a lot of the infrastructure and syntax is going to change significantly in the future.
 You've been warned...

 ## More Background on Web Assembly
 The key to everything I've described above is executing non-JavaScript code in the browser is Web Assembly.
 Web Assembly is relatively new browser tech, but it's now supported in the latest versions of all major browsers as shown in Figure 2.
-The one big omission here is Internet Explorer, although IE is supposed to be supported via an older `asm.js` technology that can polyfill for Web Assembly.
+It's notable that Internet Explorer is not supported by Web Assembly or Blazor.

 ![](WebAssemblyBrowserSupport.png)

 **Figure 2** - Web Assembly Support in Web Browsers (source: [Mozilla MDN](https://developer.mozilla.org/en-US/docs/WebAssemblyhttps://developer.mozilla.org/en-US/docs/WebAssembly))

+So what is Web Assembly?
 In simple terms Web Assembly provides a byte code level execution engine that can be targeted by compilers from other languages and so allows execution of non-JavaScript code.
-As to how other languages can execute there are a few different ways that can work, and I'll show native compilation here and indirect execution via runtime as Blazor does.

 ### Byte Code Representation -  Native Execution
 Web Assembly Modules (WASM) can be created by compilers that target a WASM output target.
-Today the most common WASM compilation platform is C/C++ using an LLVM module that can output WASM code. .NET has work in process with Mono for static compilation.
-Mono already supports a WASM module that does runtime interpretation of .NET code and that's what Blazor uses today, but in the future static Ahead of Time Compilation (AOT) may be supported for optimized binary module output.
+Today the most common WASM compilation platform is C/C++ using an LLVM module that can output WASM code.
+There is also work in process with Mono to produce static compilation of .NET code to WASM.
+Mono already supports a WASM module of the Mono .NET Runtime that can interpret .NET code at runtime, and that's what Blazor uses today.
+In the future static Ahead of Time Compilation (AOT) may be supported for optimized binary module output.

 A WASM module output is called **Intermediate Representation** or IR which is assembly-like byte code.
 This byte code is then loaded and compiled by the Web Assembly loader into processor specific native code that is executed by the Browser's VM.
 The IR code is not processor specific and it's the job of the Web Assembly engine to create the appropriate x86 or ARM native code that the browser VM can execute.